MFNttps/mfnttps.github.io/_mfnttps/ttp-try_harder.md

         - [ ] Remember to search for subdomains

-        - [ ] Example the mind map for path ideas: https://coggle.it/diagram/Ya0bMjOIUnwA_6bo/t/enumeration-mindmap
+        - [ ] Examine the mind map for path ideas: https://coggle.it/diagram/Ya0bMjOIUnwA_6bo/t/enumeration-mindmap

         --> Use multiple privesc scripts <--